Change Started

 In 1824, a French scientist Joseph Fourier proposed that the Earth’s atmosphere acted like a greenhouse, trapping heat and keeping the planet warm.

 A few decades later, in the late 19th century, Irish physicist John Tyndall conducted experiments demonstrating greenhouse gas warming effects.
-He showed that certain gases, including water vapor, carbon dioxide, and methane, could trap heat and increase the atmosphere’s temperature.
+He showed that certain gases, including water vapour, carbon dioxide, and methane, could trap heat and increase the atmosphere’s temperature.

 Air Pollution